- Some Windows 10 users encountered an error message when trying to use their Canon scanners.

 - Leave PIXMA and wiatwain.ds alone, and move other files and directories to a new folder on your desktop.

 - After moving the files and directories, restart your PC.

 Once your PC restarts, your printer/scanner will recreate the missing files and the problem with scanning should be completely resolved.

-- Press Windows Key + S and enter power settings.
-Now select Power & sleep settings from the menu.
+- Press Windows Key + S and type power settings.

 - Click on Additional power settings in the Related settings section.

 - Select Power saver mode from the list.